MicrosoftDocs/power-platform/power-virtual-agents/advanced-clu-get-started.md

 > :::image type="content" source="media/advanced-clu-integration/nlu-not-azure-connected-27Jun23.png" alt-text="Language option menu when not connected to Azure Congintive Service for Language." border="false":::

 5. Select the **+ (plus sign)** on the to the right of the connector name, to display the authentication settings page.
 6. Enter the display name, API key, account key, site URL, then select **Save**.
-Once Power Apps creates the connector, return to your Microsoft Copilot Studio bot.
+Once Power Apps creates the connector, return to your Microsoft Copilot Studio copilot.
     :::image type="content" source="media/advanced-clu-integration/clu-image3.png" alt-text="Enter display name, authentication type, account key, and Site URL." border="false":::

 7. To view it in the **Connections** list, right click the **Azure Cognitive Service for Language** connector and select **Edit**.
 9. Change the display name to something else to distinguish it from other CLU connectors.
 The name you enter to change can be any name you choose.
 8. From the left navigation in Microsoft Copilot Studio, choose **Language**, then in the **NLU Resource** drop-down list, choose [*the name you typed in the last step*], then select **Save**.
 9. In the **Delete example trigger phrases?** option, select **Save snapshot**.
-This saves the bot content, including trigger phrases and bot dialogues into a backlog file in YAML format.
+This saves the copilot content, including trigger phrases and bot dialogues into a backlog file in YAML format.

     :::image type="content" source="media/advanced-clu-integration/clu-image4.png" alt-text="Select Save snapshot to delete example trigger phrases." border="false":::